pedromassango/bottom_navy_bar/README.md

 - `textAlign` - property to change the alignment of the item title
 - `activeBackgroundColor` - the active item's background color
 - `activeTextColor` - the active item's text color
+- `tooltipText` - the tooltip text that will appear when the item is long pressed

 ## Getting Started